Capture-the-Gacha/gacha-world/docs/README.md

 ![Locust Chart](locust_charts.png)

 Our tests focused on the /roll endpoint, verifying that the rarities matched the distribution described in Section 2.2.
 Overall, the system proved both efficient and scalable, easily handling a large number of concurrent requests.
 After an initial spike, the system maintained a steady rate of requests per second, represented by the green line.
 No failures occurred during the test, which would have shown up as a red line if they had happened.
-When stopping the test, the test also logs the distribution of the the rarities.
+When stopping the test, the distribution of the the rarities get displayed in the logs.
 ![Locust Logs](locus_logs.png)

 ---